livestreamx/pytest-markers-presence/README.rst

     :target: https://ci.appveyor.com/project/livestreamx/pytest-markers-presence/branch/master
     :alt: See Build Status on AppVeyor

-A simple plugin to detect missed `PyTest`_ tags and `Allure`_ BDD markers.
+A simple plugin for easy staging your Python3 project's structure of `PyTest`_ tests.
-Make the repository with your tests more structured and beautiful.
+Make the repository with your tests more structured and beautiful with `Allure`_ ideology.

 ----